microsoft/PTVS/Python/Docs/User/Features Projects.md

 ### Django Web Project

 This project is based on the standard Django template.
-You can add new apps to the project, create virtual environments, edit page templates, interactively debug both code and template files, and publish to Windows Azure.
+You can add new apps to the project, create virtual environments, edit page templates, interactively debug both code and template files, and publish to Microsoft Azure.
-See our [Django tutorial](http://www.windowsazure.com/en-us/develop/python/tutorials/django-with-python-tools-for-visual-studio-20/) for a walkthrough on creating and deploying a Django project.
+See the [wiki:"Django" Django] documentation for more details on Django specific features.

 ### Other Web Projects (Bottle, Flask, etc.)